 Read our full Dying Light review

-While we think all of the zombie modes in CoD have their merits, Call of Duty: Black Ops 3 stands out the most.
+While we think all of the zombie modes in CoD have their merits, Call of Duty: Black Ops 3 stands out the most among the best Call of Duty games.
 Along with its own excellent maps and new wrinkles to the tense Zombies formula, the Zombies Chronicles edition included remastered versions of maps from World at War, Black Ops, and Black Ops 2.
 Did we mention that Jeff Goldblum stars in the Black Ops 3‘s zombies story?

 Black Ops 3 is available on PS4, Xbox One, and PC.